comrademaggie/randomstuff/README.md

 # randomstuff

-just a collection of exploratory personal projects and things i've done
+just a collection of exploratory personal projects and things i've done, mostly embarrassing